biochain-ai/biochain-ai/README.md

 	`minifab approve,commit,initialize -p '' `

-### Install privatedata chaincode
+### Install biosharing chaincode
- - Copy all the contents of the folder `privatedata` in `vars/chaincode`
+ - Copy all the contents of the folder `biosharing` in `vars/chaincode`
- - Execute `minifab install -n privatedata -r true`
+ - Execute `minifab install -n biosharing -r true`
  - Copy `privatedata_collection_config.json` in the folder `vars/`
  - Execute `minifab approve,commit,initialize -p '' `
 ## Interact with the blockchain